EXCLUSIVE-Business software company Alteryx explores sale -sources

 The Irvine, California-based company is being advised by investment bank Qatalyst Partners on its discussions with potential acquirers, which include private equity firms, the sources said.

+Insight Partners, an early investor in Alteryx which has retained a 1.5% stake in the company and representation on its board of directors, has recused itself from the sale deliberations because of its interest as a potential acquirer, one of the sources said.

+Alteryx co-founder and Executive Chairman Dean Stoecker, who owns 11.5% of the company but controls it through dual-class shares that give him 51% of all outstanding shares' voting power, is considering the possibility of rolling his stake in any deal, that source added.

-Expressions of interest that Alteryx has received thus far have not met its valuation expectations, and the company may decide against any deal, the sources said, requesting anonymity because the matter is confidential.
+Expressions of interest that Alteryx has received thus far have not met its valuation expectations, and the company may decide against any transaction, the sources said, requesting anonymity because the matter is confidential.

 Alteryx, which debuted in the stock market in 2017, counts more than 8,300 companies as its customers, including Coca-Cola Co KO.N, Vodafone Plc VOD.L, Walmart Inc WMT.N, and Ford Motor Company F.N.
 Its platform allows businesses to quickly analyze and crunch data.